Rio de Janeiro

 For map locations and website links to the businesses below, and more, see our gay Rio listings pages.

 Most gay-frequented clubs and cafes are mixed, so for men-only venues it's a sauna or sex club you're looking for, and there are plenty of those.
 Some clubs have dark rooms, but if you duck inside to play, make sure your wallet stays in a safe place.
 Lock up the passport at the hotel - a photocopy with you will do for ID.
 When bar hopping after dark, it's best to take a taxi.
 Most dance clubs and circuit parties go late into the wee hours, and there's after-hours dancing to keep folks busy until past sunrise.
-See our map and listings tab above for locations and web links.
+See our city map for additional listings and web links.

 Boite 1140 (Rua Capitao Menezes, 1140 -Placa Seca/Jacarepagua) long-time Rio favorite gay nightclub, 3 areas to choose from, patio, big crowd, elaborate drag performances.

-Buraco da Lacraia (Rua Andre Cavalcanti, 58 -Lapa) -- (appears to be CLOSED) -- aka Star Club, very cruisy dark room, wacky drag shows, karaoke, mostly young, friendly locals, eclectic crowd -not the ritzy Zona Sul types.
+Buraco da Lacraia (Rua Andre Cavalcanti, 58 -Lapa), aka Star Club, very cruisy dark room, wacky drag shows, karaoke, mostly young, friendly locals, eclectic crowd -not the ritzy Zona Sul types.

 Caroline Cafe (Rua J.J.
 Seabra, 10 -Jardim Botânico) home-style food, cosmopolitan atmosphere, bar and lounge, Sushi, Sunday brunch Brazilian and American style.